 Post By RelatedRelated Post

-Most spring weed prevention tips will tell you to invest in a powerful weed killer and to remove any dandelions before they go to seed—and this is sound advice.
-However, in order to make the kind of change that will last, it’s important to start good, healthy lawn habits that will carry you through every season.
+Most spring weed prevention tips will tell you to invest in a powerful weed killer and to remove any dandelions before they go to seed.
+And this may seem like sound advice.
+However, in order to make the kind of change that will last, it’s important to start good, healthy lawn habits.

 How to Prevent Dandelion Growth

 The best thing you can do to prevent the growth of dandelions is to have a thick, green lawn.
-We know—it sounds oversimplified, and in many ways, it is.
+We know—it sounds oversimplified.
+In many ways, it is.
 However, what dandelions and other weeds love most is neglect.
 They just love those bare patches you’ve been meaning to fill and hard-packed soil that’s difficult for grass seeds.

 That’s why, by creating a lush and healthy lawn in the first place, you can prevent many kinds of weeds from taking root in the first place.